ipfs/ipfs/WORKING_GROUPS.md

 ## Description

-The IPFS Project Working Groups are teams of people that are appointed to research, develop and deploy new work under the scope that the working group is focused.
+The IPFS Project Working Groups are teams of people that are appointed to research, develop and deploy work under the scope that the working group is focused.
 This structure is designed to provide clarity and direction to the project, enabling individual contributors to focus their time and energy on the areas they are most interested.

 Each Working Group has its own cadence, lifecycle and objectives.